mturchin20/MAPITR/cran-comments.md

 * Added "Gregory Darnell" to the Authors@R field as an author and contributor.
-* Removed the modification of '.GlobalEnv' in the unit tests
+* Removed the modification of '.GlobalEnv' in the unit tests.
-* Made sure 'cores' is always set to 1 in vignette and all unit tests
+* Made sure 'cores' is always set to 1 in vignette and all unit tests.
-* In the comments from the earlier submission it was requested to include a reference for this method if possible in DESCRIPTION.
+* In the comments from an earlier submission it was requested to include a reference for this method if possible in DESCRIPTION.
 Currently a reference is not publicly available online,